zhum/rubysaver/README.md

 Works as Xscreensaver module.
 Shows current weather, forecast and tomorrow forecast.
 Shows clock.
 If your mpris.MediaPlayer2 compatible player (most of popular players) is playing, shows current track title and performer.

-After sunset can display all darker (default) to less disturb you.
+After sunset can display all darker (default) to disturb you less.
 If you don't want it, set weather_image_alpha and weather_image_noalpha to same value (e.g. 255.0).

 Screenshots
 -----------